-PLEASE NOTE: The photos on this page show the many "looks" possible with a single Watch Cap in Drab/Black.
-Our Watch Caps are double-layered, and the second layer enables several different looks with the same bi-color Cap.
+PLEASE NOTE: The photos on this page show the many "looks" possible with a single Seamless Reversible Watch Cap.
+Our Watch Caps are double-layered, and the two layers enable several different looks with each two-color Cap.

-So, we made several different Prototype Watch Caps, and Advisor Jesse Manuta did some heavy-duty testing -- with great results -- of the one we liked best, which we put into production.
+In 2019, we made several different Prototype Watch Caps, and Advisor Jesse Manuta did some heavy-duty testing -- with great results -- of the one we liked best, and that's the one we put into production.

-Our Watch Caps are 100% pure worsted 19 micron American Merino -- no fillers or any other materials.
-And like all WeatherWool products, 100% American in manufacture and materials.
+Our Watch Caps are 100% worsted 19 micron American Merino -- no fillers or any other materials.
+And like all WeatherWool products, 100% American in manufacture.

-The Watch Caps are quite "stretchy", but all the stretch and spring comes from the knitting pattern ... we do not use any elastic or anything other than wool to make the Caps.
+The Watch Caps are quite "stretchy", but all the stretch and spring come from the knitting pattern.
+We do not use any elastic or anything other than wool to make the Caps.
 And no latex means that the stretch will not degrade over time.

-Because of the nature of the reversible knit, we have decided, at least for now, that we will not sew a WeatherWool label into these Caps ... there is no good place to put a label, it will detract from the overall performance of the Cap, particularly in the rain, and we would want people to be able to easily remove the label.
+Because of the nature of the reversible knit, we have decided, at least for now, that we will not sew a WeatherWool label into these Caps.
+There is no good place to put a label; it will detract from the overall performance of the Cap, particularly in the rain, and we would want people to be able to easily remove the label.
 So for these first Watch Caps at least, we are going to omit the label.
-I'd prefer no labels on any of our products, but everyone says that is crazy.
+I'd prefer no labels on any of our products, but everyone else says that is crazy.

-These Caps are made from two layers of a fine merino wool, using two different color yarns, and can be reversed.
+These Caps are made from two layers of fine merino wool, using two different color yarns, and can be reversed, which is key for performance and appearance.
 The Caps have a primary color making up about 60% of the Cap, and the secondary color about 40% of the Cap.
-In the selection menu, the "60%/primary color" is shown first.
-The photos on this page show the several different looks possible with one Drab/Black Cap (left to right, top to bottom):
+In the selection menu, the "60%/primary color" is shown first, in capital letters.

 Worn "slouchy", with primary Drab Color on the outside